The Object Window

 As we have seen, the toolbar provides a shortcut to frequently accessed menu commands.
 There are a couple of subtle, but important, points associated with this relationship that deserve special emphasis:

-Since the toolbar simply provides a shortcut to menu items, you can always find the toolbar commands in the menus.
+• Since the toolbar simply provides a shortcut to menu items, you can always find the toolbar commands in the menus.

-This fact turns out to be quite useful if your window is not large enough to display all of the buttons on the toolbar.
+• This fact turns out to be quite useful if your window is not large enough to display all of the buttons on the toolbar.
 You can either enlarge the window so that all of the buttons are displayed, or you can access the command directly from the menu.

 The toolbars and menus differ across objects.
-For example, the View and Proc drop-down menus differ for every object type.
+For example, the and drop-down menus differ for every object type.
 When the active window is displaying a series window, the menus provide access to series views and series procedures.
-Alternatively, when the active window is a group window, clicking on View or Proc in the main menu provides access to the different set of items associated with group objects.
+Alternatively, when the active window is a group window, clicking on or in the main menu provides access to the different set of items associated with group objects.

-The figure above illustrates the relationship between the View toolbar button and the View menu when the series window is the active window.
+The figure above illustrates the relationship between the toolbar button and the menu when the series window is the active window.
 In the left side of the illustration, we see a portion of the EViews main window, as it appears, after you click on View in the main menu (note that the RC series window is the active window).
-On the right, we see a depiction of the series window as it appears after you click on the View button in the series toolbar.
+On the right, we see a depiction of the series window as it appears after you click on the button in the series toolbar.
 Since the two operations are identical, the two drop-down menus are identical.